Frequently Asked Questions:

 5. How long will the program last?

-The program is limited in duration and will end in June 2014.
+The program is limited in duration and will be ongoing until further notice.

 6. A condition of my grant award is that my home needs to have a “defensible space”.
 Do I need to hire a licensed landscaper to do this?